Robinio Mundibu: 2020–present: Noir et Blanc and standalone releases

 Mundibu began recording his debut studio album, Noir et Blanc, in 2017.
 Initially slated for release in 2018, the album's debut was postponed due to the COVID-19 pandemic.
 He then shifted his focus towards a five-track EP and announced the forthcoming release of the album in the ensuing years.
 On 30 June 2018, Mundibu dropped the promotional single for Noir et Blanc, "Kita Mata".
 On 20 December 2019, he premiered "Bina Na Bina," a follow-up to his previous hit, "Misu Na Misu".
 "Bina Na Bina" achieved considerable popularity in Africa, garnering over one million views and recognition in France and Belgium.
 While working on Noir et Blanc's production, Mundibu was the opening act for Fally's concert at Accor Arena.
 The track "Goûter," blending ndombolo and coupé-décalé, premiered on 6 November 2020, which featured Freddy Mbolongo, a prominent Congolese belly dancer.
 The multilingual track "Tonight", fusing soukous urban rhythm and incorporating lyrics in English, French, and Lingala, debuted on 9 December 2020.
 Noir et Blanc was officially released on 26 May 2021 and included the three previously released singles "Bina Na Bina", "Goûter", and "Tonight".

 On 15 December, Mundibu released the single "Kulumba", which was quickly barred from television and radio broadcasts nine days later by the CNCCS for its explicit content in the music video.
 Despite the ban, "Kulumba" paradoxically dominated discos, bars, and clubs nationwide and amassed one million YouTube views within a month.
 In April 2023, Mundibu hosted a concert in Matonge, during which he performed Fally's "Mayday" from his seventh studio album, Formule 7.
 Following this, he introduced "Eloko", a single blending amapiano and ndombolo, featuring Gaz Mawete.
 On 31 May 2024, Mundibu introduced the single "Ne Lâche Pas", a fusion of amapiano, Afrobeats, and ndombolo, which gave rise to an eponymous dance style.
 On 20 October, he unveiled the ndombolo-inflected animated single "Epompa".
-Mundibu made a notable guest appearance at Héritier Watanabe's concert at the Dôme de Paris on 24 May 2025, describing it as his "first time performing live" in his career.
+Mundibu made a notable guest appearance at Héritier Watanabe's concert at the Dôme de Paris on 24 May 2025.
 On 7 June, he performed at Théâtre du Gymnase Marie Bell, where he was joined onstage by Héritier Watanabe.
-The performance featured a setlist composed largely of ndombolo tracks, including "Misu Na Misu", "Tsha Nanu Boye", "Kulumba", "Yeyo", "Bina Na Nga", "Nzete", "Tirette", "Yobe", and "Jouer Le Ballon".